The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Producers Are Guiding For Mega-Growth

-Historical over-supply concerns are only the beginning of the story.
+Historical oversupply concerns are only the beginning of the story.
 In a recent article, Western Canadian NatGas Production Growth Creates An Illusion Of Value, I presented a bottom-up view that production growth into 2018 and beyond could utterly smash the consensus.
-As opposed consensus' opinions which are based on naive extrapolation, the data which led to this conclusion was sampled directly from corporate guidance.
-In short, a representative cross-section of WCSB producers are guiding for 50%-60% production growth through 2018.
+As opposed to consensus opinions which are based on naive extrapolation, the data which led to this conclusion was sampled directly from corporate guidance.
+In short, a representative cross-section of WCSB producers are guiding for 50-60% production growth through 2018.

 Based on my projections, Canadian production could grow by as much as 4.8 Bcf/d (800 Mboe/d) in 2018.
 A recent BMO assessment predicts that Western Canadian gas production will grow by 2.9 Bcf/d (from 15.8 Bcf/d in 2017 to 18.7 Bcf/d) in 2019.
 In September, JWN projected that Western Canada's natural gas production could grow by 19 percent, or 2.5-3 Bcf/d (from 16 Bcf/d today to 18.5-19 Bcf/d) by 2020.